mend/renovate-ce-ee/docs/setup-for-github.md

 You can use the [Renovate icon](https://docs.renovatebot.com/assets/images/logo.png) for the app/bot if you desire.

+### Configuration for the Web UI

+If you are an Enterprise user and are using [the web UI](web-ui.md), you will a few other details to set that up:

+- `MEND_RNV_GITHUB_CLIENT_ID`: corresponds to the App's "Client ID"
+  - **NOTE**: this is not the "App ID".
+Although GitHub Apps can authenticate with either, when the web UI is operating as an OAuth2 App, it needs to use the Client ID
+- `MEND_RNV_GITHUB_CLIENT_SECRET`: Click the "Generate a new client secret"
+- `MEND_RNV_GITHUB_REDIRECT_URI`: Add under the "Add Callback URL" (AKA redirect URI)
+  - This will be the URL for the web UI, with the path `/oauth/github/callback`
+  - Multiple redirect URIs can be used when registering the App, to aid in local development, or if multiple URLs are needed.
+Note that only one redirect URI can be used when running the web UI

 ## Run Mend Renovate Self-hosted App

 You can run Mend Renovate Self-hosted App from a Docker command line prompt, or by using a Docker Compose file.
 Examples are provided in the links below.